skelsec/pypykatz/README.md

 ## Installing
 Install it via pip or by cloning it from github.
 The installer will create a pypykatz executable in the python's Script directory.
 You can run it from there, should be in your PATH.
-Take care, that the github master version might fail because I'm layz to do a proper branch for the new versions.
+Take care, that the github master version might fail because I'm lazy to make a proper branch for the new versions.
 I'll try to create a branch of stable version tho.

 ### Via PIP
 ```